sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription must be pay-as-you-go, MSDN or an Azure Pass.

    - Trial Azure Subscriptions will _not_ work.